 The TLS Server Certificate ensures a secure online communication even when it takes place over the public Internet.
 It also remarkably increases the reliability of your website among your customers.

-The SSL server certificate is issued to the HTTPS server and it certifies the authenticity of the owner of the web server.
-The SSL server certificate is located in the user’s web server and ensures a secure Internet connection.
-If the customer's web browser contacts a web server that is equipped with an SSL server certificate, it will encrypt the connection.
+The TLS Server Certificate is located in the user’s web server and ensures a secure Internet connection.
+If the customer's web browser contacts a web server that is equipped with a TLS Server Certificate, it will encrypt the connection.
+The TLS Server Certificate is issued to the HTTPS server and it certifies the authenticity of the owner of the web server.

-An SSL server certificate on the Internet is a sign of trust.
-An issued SSL server certificate means that the owner has been identified.
-In the event of ordering the certificate, Sertifitseerimiskeskus verifies, whether the website for which the certificate is requested belongs to the given institution and whether the person has the right to order the certificate on behalf of the institution.
+A TLS Server Certificate on the Internet is a sign of trust.
+An issued TLS Server Certificate means that the owner has been identified.
+In the event of ordering the certificate, SK verifies, whether the website for which the certificate is requested belongs to the given institution and whether its representative has the right to order the certificate on behalf of the institution.

-The root certificate of Sertifitseerimiskeskus has been officially recognised in most widely used web browsers such as Internet Explorer, Mozilla, Safari and Chrome.
-Negotiations with Opera, Java and mobile web browsers are in progress.
+The root certificate of SK has been officially recognised in the most widely used web browsers such as Internet Explorer, Mozilla, Safari and Chrome.

 Create a certificate application file (CSR) for the web server for which you require the certificate.
 More specific instructions can be found in the software documentation of your web server.
 If you are not administering your web server yourself, contact the server host or the service provider and they will create the CSR file on your behalf.

 TLS Server Certificate configuration instructions for the following servers: